Jon Miller: Early life

-Career
+Broadcasting career

-Early broadcasting work
+Early work

 After graduating from Hayward High School in 1969, Miller took broadcasting classes at the College of San Mateo.
 He began his broadcasting career at the college's FM radio station (KCSM-FM) and UHF/PBS TV station (KCSM-TV), which reached much of the Bay Area.
 His first baseball broadcasts were from CSM games.
 At age 20, Miller joined KFTY-TV in Santa Rosa to work as their sports director.
 During this period, he would sit in the press box at Candlestick Park and record play-by-play of an entire game on his tape recorder.
 Miller submitted one of these tapes to broadcaster Monte Moore, who helped Miller get his first baseball play-by play job in 1974, calling that year's World Series champion Oakland Athletics.
 Miller was dismissed by the Athletics following the 1974 season.

 For a brief period in the 1970s, Miller broadcast for the California Golden Seals of the National Hockey League.
 He also spent the early part of his career announcing San Francisco Dons and Pacific Tigers men's college basketball (1976–1980), the Golden State Warriors (part-time, 1979–1982) and Washington Bullets (part-time, 1984–1985) of the NBA, and the original San Jose Earthquakes of the North American Soccer League.
 Jon Miller's first network exposure came in 1976, when he was selected by CBS-TV to broadcast the NASL Championship Game.
-From 1974–1976, Miller did play-by-play for the Washington Diplomats of the NASL.
-He also announced the Soccer Game of the Week for nationally syndicated TVS from 1977–1978.
+From 1974 to 1976, Miller did play-by-play for the Washington Diplomats of the NASL.
+He also announced the Soccer Game of the Week for nationally syndicated TVS from 1977 to 1978.

 Miller was hired by the Texas Rangers shortly before the 1978 season to replace the ill Dick Risenhoover after the Rangers were unable to lure Fred White from Kansas City.
 After two seasons with Texas (1978–79), he was hired by the Boston Red Sox (1980–82).
 "The lure of doing baseball in Boston was too much to pass up," Miller recalled.